Skip to content ↓

 Reading

 To help develop this, we have changed our timetable so that more children are reading daily.
 Children are constantly assessed phonetically, placing them into the correct group to boost their learning.
-We have created a 50 minute phonics slot that precedes a literacy lesson.
+We have created a 45 minute phonics slot that precedes a literacy lesson.
 In this session, all children will be taught their phonics or spelling programmes, but will then be taught reading skills, looking at building up their fluency and then developing their comprehension.
-With this in mind, all children will read daily, either on their own, or in guided reading sessions.
+With this in mind, all children will read daily, either on their own, or in phonics sessions.
 Year 2 children, who have passed the phonics test, move onto a spelling programme.

 There are many opportunities to read across the learning day and we use a range of books through many different sources to engage children to read: - this is linked to topics, events and interests.